About our chargers

 - workplace chargers for council employees at many buildings

 - chargers for our own pool vehicles and works vans as we increasingly electrify our fleet

-This interactive map of chargers shows the locations of all of our public chargers, plus others on the national ChargePlace Scotland network, all accessible via a single account (find out about Using our chargers).
+This interactive map of chargers shows the locations of all of the chargers on the CPS network.

 Additionally, more and more businesses (e.g. supermarkets, hotels, fuel stations and private developers) are providing charging options for their customers.
 Locations of these are often available at ZapMap or Plugshare or click here to see our overview of what developers are providing in East Lothian.